JacobProut/DBClientApplication/README.txt

 Customer View List:
     At the top of the menu there is button called "Return to Appointment Scheduler".
         - Return to Appointment Scheduler: Clicking this button returns to the "Appointment Scheduler" menu.

+	Under the "Customer View" Label, there is a 3 radio buttons: "View all Customers", "View USA Customers", "View Out Of USA Customers".
+		- View all Customers: Populates the table with every customer in the database.
+		- View USA Customers: Populates the table with only customers who are located inside of the USA.
+		- View Out Of USA Customers: Populates the table with only customers who are located outside of the USA.

+	Near the top right of the table view is a search field.
+		- This search field can be used to locate anything inside of the customer view table.

     In the middle of the menu there is a table with information regarding the current Customers in the database:
         - Customer_ID, Customer_Name, Address, Postal_Code, Phone, Create_Date, Created_By, Last_Update, Last_Updated_By, and Division_ID.